gioboa/jira-plugin/README.md

   With this command you can create new ticket.<br><br>

 - **Insert Working Issue Key+Summary comment**<br>
-  With this command you can insert Working Issue Key+Summary comment at the current position in the code.
+  With this command you can insert Working Issue Key+Summary comment at the current position in the code.<br>
   `You can set your custom keyboard shortcut to retrieve this command`<br><br>

 ### Filters